The Issues

 Criminal Justice & Civil Rights

-CSSBMB’s objective is to highlight socioeconomic disparities for local, state, and national policymakers and community stakeholders, supported by data showing the disproportionate impact of the criminal justice system on Black men and boys in the United States.
+CSSBMB’s objective is to highlight socioeconomic disparities for policymakers and community stakeholders, using data to show the disproportionate impact of the criminal justice system on Black men and boys.
+CSSBMB issues policy recommendations to guide systemic change.

 Learn More